Education and Student Engagement

 What is Digital Accessibility in Courses?

 Accessibility means ensuring digital content (Canvas pages, files, media, etc.) can be used by students who have a disability.
-Students may use assistive technologies, such as a screen reader, or rely on other accessibility features, such as a closed captioned video, in order to engage with online learning materials.
+Students may use an assistive technology, such as a screen reader, or rely on other accessibility features, such as a closed captioned video, in order to engage with online learning materials.
 Digital accessibility ensures that we meet our educational mission and values by providing materials that work for all from the start.

-Resources for Faculty and Instructors
+Support for SPH Faculty and Instructors

 © 2015 Regents of the University of Minnesota.
 All rights reserved.
 The University of Minnesota is an equal opportunity educator and employer.
 Privacy Statement